MicrosoftDocs/azure-video-indexer/azure-video-indexer/face-grouping-how-to.md

 1. In the Azure AI Video Indexer web interface, select the **model customizations** icon from the menu.
 2. Select **People**.
 3. Select the **Unknown people** tab, then select the **Group Faces** button.
-If there are unknown people in your already indexed video archive, they'll appear grouped by facial similarity.
+If there are unknown people in your already indexed video archive, they appear grouped by facial similarity.
 4. Label the person.

 >   IMPORTANT